Mathew Gates

 Mathew Gates (born June 29, 1975) is a British-American former competitive ice dancer.
 With Eve Chalom, he is the 1996 Nebelhorn Trophy silver medalist and a two-time (1997, 1999) U.S. national silver medalist.
 He has medaled seven consecutive times at the US National Championships from Novice to Senior level.
 Gates is a two-time World competitor and member of Team USA.
 Gates is a World/International level Coach and Choreographer.

 Personal life

-Gates was born June 29, 1975 in Hitchin, England.
+Gates was born June 29, 1975, in Hitchin, England.
 He moved to the United States in 1992.
-He is married to Kelly Gates, who is a former professional figure skater and a Registered Nurse.
-They have two children, and reside in North Carolina, USA.
+He is married to Kelly Gates, who is a former professional figure skater, figure skating coach, and a Registered Nurse.
+They have two children, and reside in Delaware, USA.

 Career

 Gates started skating as a singles skater in England before focusing on ice dancing.
 As a young child, he trained as a gymnast.
 Gates was coached by Elizabeth Coates in England before he relocated to the U.S. to train at the Detroit Skating Club.